Slow Down, Mommy; Hold My Hand

 I’m sure I could have entered the Olympics for fastest walking moms, back when I was in my twenties and thirties.
 I was fast!

-What I Wished I Had Done Differently
+What I Wish I Had Done Differently

-Savor those special moments with kids.
+Savored those special moments with kids.
 They are precious.